fasmat/gocover-cobertura/README.md

 - allow passing build tags to converter (see `-tags` flag)
 - update the code base to a more recent version of go
-- instead of forking `golang.org/x/tools/cover` to parse the coverage profile, use the package directly
+- instead of forking an old version of `golang.org/x/tools/cover` to parse the coverage profile, use the latest version of the package directly
-- reduce the number of dependencies (3 vs 7)
+- reduce the number of dependencies used by the tool (3 vs 7)
 - stricter linting of the codebase with `golangci-lint`
 - increase test coverage
-- light improvements to CLI (add help with `-h`, allow for inputs/outputs other than stdin/stdout)
+- small improvements to CLI (add help with `-h`, allow for inputs/outputs other than stdin/stdout)

 This is a simple helper tool for generating XML output in [Cobertura](http://cobertura.sourceforge.net/) format for CIs like [Jenkins](https://wiki.jenkins-ci.org/display/JENKINS/Cobertura+Plugin) and others